Diode effect in microwave irradiated Josephson junctions with Yu-Shiba-Rusinov states: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the W\"urzburg-Dresden Cluster of Excellence ct.qmat, EXC2147, Project ID No. 390858490, and the DFG (SFB 1170), Project ID No. 258499086.
-The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universit\"at Erlangen-N\"urnberg (FAU) under the NHR project b169cb.
-NHR funding is provided by federal and Bavarian state authorities.
-NHR@FAU hardware is partially funded by the German Research Foundation (DFG) - 440719683.
+We thank La\"etitia Farinacci for fruitful discussions.
+This work was supported by the W\"urzburg-Dresden Cluster of Excellence ct.qmat, EXC2147, Project ID No. 390858490, the collaborative research center, CRC 1170, Project ID No. 258499086, and the DFG research grant TR 950/10.